 The California Public Utilities Commission's Supplier Clearinghouse certifies businesses owned by minorities, women, disabled veterans, LGBT, persons with disabilities and certified Small Business Act Section 8(a) firms.
 Learn more about General Order 156 (PDF).

-Woman, Minority, Lesbian, Gay, Bisexual or Transgender, Persons with Disabilities Business Enterprises (WBE, MBE, LGBTBE, PDBE) must register with the CPUC Supplier Clearinghouse to complete a verification application.
-You must turn in this application in order to certify your diverse business.
+Woman; Minority; Lesbian, Gay, Bisexual or Transgender; Persons with Disabilities Business Enterprises (WBE, MBE, LGBTBE, PDBE) must register and submit their online application with the CPUC Supplier Clearinghouse.
+You must submit your application in order to certify your diverse business.

 Disabled veteran business enterprises (DVBE) must obtain certification from the California Department of General Services (CA DGS).